min2ha/ukwa-site/content/target/68711/index.en.md

   "subject": "Brexit"
 }

-# Sun, The: 'GOOD DEAL FOR ALL' Sajid Javid and Liam Fox back ‘generous’ Brexit offer agreed at Chequers — it’s time for EU to show movement

 Sajid Javid and Liam Fox attempt to defend the vision of the UK's future partnership with the EU agreed at Chequers on July 6th 2018